 David Tyler is a highly experienced marketing leader with over 20 years spent growing brands in a range of markets from the oil industry to consumer electronics and the video game sector.
 With a lifelong passion for games, David has spent much of his career deeply involved with the Call of Duty franchise at Activision Blizzard having joined them as a UK marketeer in 2006 and later running the Call of Duty franchise as Vice President for the International Region from 2012 until 2019.
 David was an integral part of the franchise leadership that grew Call of Duty from a challenger brand to one of the largest entertainment franchises in the world.
 After a period of marketing consultancy in 2020, David joined Tencent, the tech and gaming giant, as the Global Marketing Director for PC & Console Games, where he leads the consumer marketing of internally developed titles and consults across Tencent partner studios on all aspects of their go-to-market plans.

-Eric Chauveau is the Publishing Director Europe, Hearthstone & Diablo for Blizzard Entertainment.
-Eric has spent most of his 20 plus year-long career as a marketeer working on games with strong communities.
-His long stint at Blizzard Entertainment allowed him to navigate most of the business models, platforms and ecosystems of the video game industry, with a strong focus on the game-as-a-service model with titles like World of Warcraft or Hearthstone.
+Eric Chauveau has spent most of his 20+ year-long career as a marketeer working on games with strong communities.
+His long stint at Blizzard Entertainment allowed him to navigate most of the business models, platforms, and ecosystems of the video game industry, with a strong focus on the game-as-a-service model with titles like World of Warcraft and Hearthstone.
+He recently joined Mainframe Industries, a start-up studio developing a cloud-native MMO.

 Ignacio de Otalora